Firstly, a running dynamic compression test, confirms how effective each cylinder is, at pulling air in.

 Basic Testing Information

 - Cranking (Static) Compression Value: Base Formula: Compression Ratio x 14.7 = (manufacturers spec).
-Example: Manufacturers Spec of 9:1 x 14.7 = 133.7 psi (Compare with manufacturer specification to be sure)
+Example: Manufacturers Spec of 9:1 x 14.7 = 133.7 psi (Compare with manufacturer spec to be sure)

-- Running (dynamic) Compression At Idle Speed: Should be 50-75 (PSI) (about half of cranking compression).
+- Running dynamic Compression Test At Idle Speed: Should be 50 to 75 (PSI) (about half of cranking compression).

 - Snap Throttle Compression: Should be (about 80% of cranking compression).

-To analyze the results we have to compare measurements between all cylinders.
+So, to analyze the results, we have to compare measurements, between all cylinders.

 Interpreting The Test Results

-- Running (dynamic) compression at idle should be 50-75 psi (about half of cranking (static) compression).
+- Running (dynamic) compression at idle should be, 50 to 75 psi (about half of cranking (static) compression).

 A Low Idle And Snap Test Reading

-As you can see, information gathered from a running (dynamic) compression test can be very helpful when diagnosing misfires issues.
-Just, another great test to help solve engine problems.
+So, as you can see, information gathered from a running dynamic compression test, can be very helpful.
+For instance, when diagnosing, engine misfire issues.
+And, another great test to, help solve engine problems.